 4. My experience as a Komercijalna bank client

 I am very pleased in general.
-Over the past decades, the bank has changed their policies a few times, so I went on and off with using some services (when it’s not favourable, I go with other banks).
+Over the past decades, the bank has changed its policies a few times, so I went on and off with using some services (when it’s not favourable, I go with other banks).
 Nonetheless, the bank has always fulfilled what was agreed (which is not always the case when doing business in Serbia).

 There are branches and ATMs in many places, so that’s super convenient for me.
 They are polite accommodating (which is often not the case with Serbian clerks in general).

 They offer relatively affordable cash credits in Serbian Dinars to their clients.
-I used that on one occasion – based on my calculation, it made no sense spending my own money compared to taking a credit with such interest rate.
+I used that on one occasion – based on my calculation, it made no sense spending my own money compared to taking credit with such an interest rate.

-I’ve used this bank for paying for things on-line, for traveling abroad, and use it regularly for payments at home.
+I’ve used this bank for paying for things online, for travelling abroad, and use it regularly for payments at home.
 It’s good, it works, been with Komercijalna bank for about 20 years now.
-Basically, everything that Komercijalna bank offers I can also get from Raiffeisen bank (who’s client I am as well), but after so many years of reliable service, I’m not eager to leave this bank, at least for getting my pay stored and for payments at home.
+Basically, everything that Komercijalna bank offers I can also get from Raiffeisen bank (whose client I am as well), but after so many years of reliable service, I’m not eager to leave this bank, at least for getting my pay stored and for payments at home.
 It’s also cool that I have ATMs for getting cash at practically every corner.
 The only “extra” cost I have for staying with the bank is the just under 3 euros per month account maintenance costs.

-It is also handy that, in a pinch, in case of problems with another bank’s card (which is not uncommon in Serbia), I can use Komercijalna bank for on-line payments, at the cost of the extra “commission” (as explained in chapter 3).
+It is also handy that, in a pinch, in case of problems with another bank’s card (which is not uncommon in Serbia), I can use Komercijalna bank for online payments, at the cost of the extra “commission” (as explained in chapter 3).